Machine learning emulation of precipitation from km-scale UK regional climate simulations using a diffusion model: Introduction

-The limitations of conventional statistics have motivated application of ML methods, which have been found to be able to make precipitation predictions with high-quality spatial structures.
-Some previous work has applied ML to downscale coarse-resolution precipitation predictions to capture high-resolution details~\parencite[e.g.][]{Vosper2023cgandownscalingcyclones, Harris2022cgandownscaling, Leinonen2020GANsd, vandal2018mldownscaling, sha2020unetdsprecip}.
+The limitations of conventional statistical methods have motivated application of ML methods, which have been found to be able to make precipitation predictions with high-quality spatial structures.
+Some previous work has applied ML to downscale coarse-resolution precipitation predictions to capture high-resolution details~(e.g., \citeNP{Vosper2023cgandownscalingcyclones, Harris2022cgandownscaling, Leinonen2020GANsd, vandal2018mldownscaling, sha2020unetdsprecip, lopezgomez2025rcmdiffusiondownscaling}).
 However, a CPM has potential to also improve the coarse-scale structure of precipitation events, particularly when convection plays a large role.
-Some studies have examined ML methods that do not use coarse-resolution precipitation as an input, learning to make predictions based on other fields that specify the weather state, potentially allowing learning of this large-scale added value.
-These have primarily focussed on deterministic approaches \parencite[e.g.][]{wang2023dlforbiascorrectanddownscaling, doury2024precipemulatorpreprint}, but these fail to reproduce realistic, fine scale spatial structures compared to other work which use a stochastic component in modelling precipitation \parencite[e.g.][]{Vosper2023cgandownscalingcyclones, ravuri2021deepgenprecip, Harris2022cgandownscaling, hess2022phiganesmprecip}.
-Recent work has also begun exploring the application of stochastic ML methods to predict precipitation based on non-precipitation predictor variables \parencite{addison2022neuripsccai, mardani2023residualdiffkmscaledownscaling}, the approach we use here.
+Some studies have examined ML methods that do not use coarse-resolution precipitation as an input, learning to make predictions based on other fields that specify the weather state, potentially allowing learning of this added value on large-scales.
+These have primarily focussed on deterministic approaches \cite<e.g.,>{wang2023dlforbiascorrectanddownscaling, doury2024precipemulator}.
+However, these do not produce output that fully captures fine-scale spatial structures.
+Other works have found that stochastic ML models of precipitation using coarse precipitation as an input can capture fine detail well, indicating that use of such stochastic methods is promising(e.g., \citeNP{Vosper2023cgandownscalingcyclones, ravuri2021deepgenprecip, Harris2022cgandownscaling, hess2022phiganesmprecip, rampal2025cganadvlosssensitivity}).
+Recent work has begun exploring the application of stochastic ML methods to predict precipitation based on non-precipitation predictor variables \cite{addison2022neuripsccai,mardani2023residualdiffkmscaledownscalingpublished,ling2024eastasiadiffusion,rampal2024rcmemulatorsreview,saoulis2025fathomdiffusion}, the approach we use here.